 - “Clever organizations are investing in knowledge management to improve chatbots” ~ Duncan Watkins

-- “You should be experimenting and learning with AI and machine learning now if you don’t want your organization to be left behind” ~ Duncan Watkins
+- “You should be experimenting and learning with AI and machine learning now if you don’t want your organization and its ITSM future to be left behind” ~ Duncan Watkins

 — Stephen Mann (@stephenmann) June 27, 2018